Digital Asset Risk & Compliance Standard

 03 —

-Without a public registry of certified entities, there is no mechanism for the market to distinguish operationally sound protocols from those that represent concentrated risk.
+There is no public mechanism to verify operational integrity.
+Without a registry of certified entities, the market cannot distinguish between systems that are operationally sound and those that represent concentrated risk.

 Certification Framework

-Establishes the minimum operational baseline.
-Required as a prerequisite for DARC-2.
+Establishes the minimum operational baseline across all 12 domains.
+Required as a prerequisite for DARC2.

 Audit Domains